Glytone Slim Design Cellulite Night Cream Review

 Review

-Results you may expect from using Glytone Slim Design Cellulite Night Cream:
+Does Glytone Slim Design Cellulite Night Cream Work?

 Is it more humectant or occlusive?
 This product has relatively comparable levels of humectancy and occlusivity: a moderate humectancy of 3.6 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈3.0%), and a moderate occlusivity of 5.2 out of 10, mainly due to the high content of Carthamus Tinctorius (Safflower) Seed Oil (est. ≈6.0%) and Caprylic/Capric Triglyceride (est. ≈2.5%).